 Commercial screen cleaners, which are available from office-supply or computer stores, also work.
 They are designed to remove dirt without scratching or streaking the surface.
 Be sure to choose the right cleaner for the right surface.
 Some are specifically designed for laptop computer screens.

 Anti-static cleaners offer protection against dust and can also be used to clean casings for computers, printers, fax machines, televisions, phones and video and audio equipment.
 These cleaners also work well to clean desktops and desk-blotter pads.

 Avoid having food and drinks around the computer.
 While this will prevent damage from fluids, it will not prevent the keyboard from becoming sticky and full of dust.
 A good way to clean out a keyboard is by turning the keyboard upside down and blasting a shot of compressed air between and under the keys.
-Again, be careful not to push dirt further in.
+Be careful not to push dirt further into the device.
 Another alternative for cleaning the keyboard is to use a mini vacuum cleaner to pull the dust out.

 Wipe the keys off with a damp clean cloth or use cotton swabs.
 Never spray liquid cleaner directly on the keyboard.
 If liquid or dirt gets under the keys, they will stick and will not be able to make contact, thus preventing the key from working.

 If a key does get stuck, unplug the keyboard and pry off the key cap.
 Clean the key cap thoroughly, and spray the area underneath with a contact cleaner, a type of cleaning typically used to clean electrical contacts.